 Apply the base coat in a thin layer and leave to dry fully dry before you go in with your chosen colour.

 Keeping your fingers spread out and on a flat surface, start by painting your little finger on either hand and then working your way along.
 Remove any excess polish from the brush and paint a thin layer in three strokes to cover each nail: one stroke down the middle and then one on either side.
-Don’t worry if you can still see your natural nail underneath – the second coat will cover that.

 Work your way along all your nails, and don’t worry if you end up painting your skin or make a mess around your nails – this can be cleaned up later.